LockdownRP-PZ/Rulebook/README.md

 ### 6.7 Factions may claim a faction safehouse

 - Faction safehouses are allowed be larger than independent player safehouses.
-- If your faction decides to claim a faction safehouse, all members must consolidate their safehouse claims into it.
-That is, members must forfeit their independent safehouse claims and move into the faction safehouse.
+- A faction safehouse is in addition to players' individual safehouse(s).
 - Each player may have a personal claim within a faction safehouse.
   - For example, if your faction is based out of an apartment block, you may claim a room in that block.
   - A faction member's personal claim is treated separately from the faction safehouse (it may not be stolen from if the member is offline).
+  - If you have a personal claim within your faction safehouse, it counts as one of your personal safehouses.

 ---------------------------------------------------------------------------------------------------------------------